Dell makes eco-friendly desktop

 Projected to come out later in the year, the new computer will be 81 percent smaller than an average desktop, and be made from recycled bottles, milk jugs, and detergent cases.
 Also, it will use 70 percent less power.
 At a price between $500 and $700, this computer looks set to sail.

 Story by Nicole Zerillo.
 This article originally appeared in Plenty in May 2008.
-This story was added to MNN.com in October 2009.
+This story was added to MNN.com.